apigeecs/apigee-migrate-tool/README.md

 - Make a backup of both systems using the backup scripts provided with the OPDK before running this tool.
 - All export tasks work on the “from” configurations in your config.js and store the data in the “data” folder on your local system.
 - All imports and delete tasks work on the “to” configurations in config.js.
-- **Deletes made using these scripts cannot be rollbacked.
+- **Deletes made using these scripts cannot be rolled back.
 Please use delete commands with caution.**

 License -  [MIT](https://github.com/apigeecs/apigee-migrate-tool/blob/master/LICENSE)